-7.1 Children reaching the age of five between 1 September 2019 and 31 August 2020 may be admitted full time on the first day of the autumn term before their fifth birthday.
+7.1 Children reaching the age of five may be admitted full time on the first day of the autumn term before their fifth birthday.
 To help children adjust, schools may phase the intake over the first few weeks of term with reception children attending on a part-time basis.
 Arrangements are determined at school level but part- time attendance does not usually last longer than the first four weeks of term.